Polk Audio Signa S3 Soundbar Review

 Or if you want to go wireless, there’s support for bluetooth, allowing you to stream your favorite music and content straight from your phone or tablet

 Nightmode For Nighttime Viewing

 Nightmode lowers the bass while enhancing the dialogue for better nighttime viewing without having to raise the volume

 Included music, movie, & sports modes allow you to adjust your content depending on what your watching with the press of a button, giving you additional freedom to customize your sound

 Low Profile Design

-At only 2 inches tall, the Signa S3 won’t block the screen or the IR sensor on your TV, allowing it to blend in without a second thought.
+Since this soundbar is 2 inches tall, the Signa S3 won’t impede the screen or the IR sensor on your TV, allowing it to blend in without a second thought.